flathub/es.estoes.wallpaperDownloader/README.md

 flatpak-builder --force-clean --sandbox builddir/ es.estoes.wallpaperDownloader.yaml
 ```

-The build should succeed if the file was generated correctly.
+If the file was generated correctly, the build will succeed.